learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 export default Todos;
 ```

 So above you can see that we have passed our store to the Todos component as a prop.
-Then we access the array of todos by calling store.getState(), and calling map to return an array of react elements, each of type li.
+Then we access the array of todos by calling store.getState(), and calling map to return an array of React elements, each of type li.

 ## Refactoring into a Todo Component

 So each todo is just a list element, but soon we will need a button for each todo as well.
 This simple list element is now having its own appearance, and behavior, so let's make a Todo component where we can manage each todo.
 Then, in our Todos component we will no longer have map return an array of li elements, but rather have it return an array of Todo components, and each Todo component will render the list element.